Free ground shipping for all U.S. orders!

 “The watch I really liked was the Martel Zenith Movado automatic chronograph.
 Though the company had started to produce this movement in 1966, for some reason, most of them were never completed.
 The movement was vastly advanced and had many complications (additional features).
 I bought their inventory which was delivered in thousands of unassembled parts, all in small boxes.”

-Later on, Waldan managed to purchase 100 retro Valjoux 88 movements and produced 100 watches for Tiffany & Co.
-The watches were a profound success, and Waldan leveraged that success to produce another 100 watches with the famous 3019.
-PHF “El Primero" moonphase chronograph caliber under the Tiffany and Co., Tourneau and Ulysse Nardin names, resulting in a second success.
+Waldan went on to commission his own watches with the movements acquired, starting with the famous 3019.
+PHF “El Primero" moon phase chronograph caliber under the Ulysse Nardin, Tiffany and Co., and Tourneau names amongst others.
+He also managed to purchase 100 retro Valjoux 88 movements and produced 100 of these watches for Tiffany & Co.
 At the time, Ulysse Nardin was not a fully registered name.
 Waldan had a contractual agreement with Mr. Schmidt from Ogival who also owned the name, to buy this name for a one year period with an option to fully purchase the company afterwards.
 Upon learning of the success of these timepieces, they associated the success to their brand name and refused to sell the company to Waldan, taking a position of “if you can do it, we can do it too”.
 However, the success of these watches was in fact due to the classic design of the watch and the quality of the cases and dials.

 “I felt that this chronograph (Zenith Movado automatic chronograph) could be made into a perpetual chronograph.
 I prepared drawings and plans and was ready to go into production.
 Unfortunately, I didn’t have the necessary capital, so I turned the project over to Ebel, which began producing these watches in 1980.”